Photon-HDF5/photon-hdf5/docs/phdata.rst

   sample for each excitation source (units: *W/m²*).
   In the case of confocal excitation this is the peak PSF intensity.

-The following fields are also arrays:
+The following fields are also arrays, one element per detector:

 - **detection_wavelengths**: (float array) reference wavelengths (in *meters*) for each detection spectral band.